-The SWE stability index tool (labelled SI in the Q-Box results) allows you to quickly screen out inaccurate measurements for the liver fibrosis assessment.
+The SWE stability index tool (labelled SI in the Q-Box results) allows you to assess the temporal consistency of the SWE estimates within the Q-Box.
 It is available in the Abdomen, Liver and Vascular Abdominal presets of the XC6-1 probe.

 - 1. Press Probe - 2.
 Select the Liver preset in the Abdominal application on the XC6-1 transducer - 3.
 Optimize the B-mode image on the liver right lobe - 4.
 Make sure the patient is holding his/her breath - 5.
 Press SWE and optimize as needed - 6.
 Freeze the image - 7.
 Perform a Q-box measurement of the imaged tissue - 8.
-If the displayed stability index is <90%, you may have to set the Q-Box to another location within the SWE box or restart the acquisition.
+If the displayed stability index is <90%, this suggests temporal variability, and therefore you may have to set the Q-Box to another location within the SWE box or restart the acquisition.